How to use Web SDK

 Sample Code

-You can find sample code for this approach in Code Samples for Web Integrations, it includes a fake_backend.js with all the steps that will be needed to move to a formal backend for production.
+You can find sample code for this approach in Code Samples for Web Integrations.
+This includes a fake_backend.js with all the needed steps to move to a formal back end for production.

 Steps

-This approach is the most convenient for scenarios where you want your users to go through all the Incode modules before they go further on your application.
+This approach is the most convenient for scenarios where you want users to go through all the Incode modules before they go any further in your application.

 my-incode-app